- Presentation Options (peer-reviewed papers, demos, tutorials, and panels)

-  You should design and print your poster no larger than 3 feet (1 meter) by 4 feet (1.3 meters), in portrait or landscape layout.
+You should design and print your poster no wider than 4 feet (1.3 meters), in portrait or landscape layout.
 EasyChair’s file size limit is 50MB.

 Step 1: Wednesday, August 1 deadline

 Your first step for submitting a poster is in EasyChair.
-By September 8, upload a title, all authors, and 250–500 word abstract so that the poster session organizers have your basic information: https://easychair.org/conferences/?conf=gateways2018
+By this date, upload a title, all authors, a 250–500 word abstract, and the anticipated poster width so that the poster session organizers have your basic information: https://easychair.org/conferences/?conf=gateways2018.

 Step 2: Monday, September 10 deadline